Ranbir Kapoor Got Emotional When Rishi Kapoor Did This For The FIRST Time In The Last Ten Years!

 - IPL Closing Ceremony: How Ranbir Kapoor, Salman Khan & Katrina Kaif AVOIDED Bumping Into Each Other?

-- Sanju: New Poster Featuring Ranbir Kapoor And Paresh Rawal Is Giving Us Emotional Feels!

-Recently, Rajkumar Hirani and Vidhi Vinod Chopra showcased the trailer of Sanju to Rishi Kapoor and actor was seen praising son Ranbir Kapoor like never before!
+Recently, Rajkumar Hirani and Vidhi Vinod Chopra showcased the trailer of Sanju to Rishi Kapoor and the actor was seen praising son Ranbir Kapoor like never before!
 He was pleasantly surprised seeing the terrific performance of his son and while getting teary-eyed, he said, "The way Rajkumar Hirani has presented Ranbir is the biggest superb thing, the boy has really done well.
 I am so proud of him.
 I swear on Neetu and Ranbir, I did not think it was Ranbir, I thought it was Sanjay Dutt."

 "You don't know how emotionally triggered I am right now at the point where Vinod (Chopra) and Raju (Rajkumar Hirani) have shown me this trailer.
 The first appearance of Ranbir from the jail, I thought it was Sanjay Dutt."